shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Now setup the channels.
 Enter the frequencies, slot and colour code as normal for a DMR channel.

+*Note:*

-Note.
-Currently the firmware does not use the “Contact” e.g., shown as TG9 below.
+- Currently the firmware does not use the “Contact” e.g., shown as TG9 below.
 Instead it uses the TG’s in the TG list.
-However we advise all users to set the “Contact” to the first channel in the TG list assigned to the channel.
+- However we advise all users to set the “Contact” to the first channel in the TG list assigned to the channel.

 Next select the TG List that you wish to use for the channel.